 Nick is a senior full-stack webapp developer with 15 years experience in self-service web apps.
 A veteran of the software industry, Nick has worked with multiple startups in various development roles from backend and infrastructure, to frontend and UI design.
 In Nick’s spare time, he enjoys sailing and also works as a water safety instructor for a local charity.

 Daniel is an experienced game and Virtual Reality app developer based in Christchurch.

 He has worked with a number of global brands bringing international games and apps to life and taught asset production as a Design Fellow in the School of Product Design at Canterbury University.

 Julie has extensive experience in the development of award winning user experiences.
 She has designed the experience behind mobile applications such as the NZ Fishing Rules app, CamperMate and the GeoZone apps and has extensive experience in the UX behind many health and wellbeing applications.

 Adam is a talented and enthusiastic photographer, videographer and editor based in Christchurch who specialises in filming commercial 360 videos designed for Virtual Reality experiences.
-In addition to this, Adam is currently studying toward a design degree at Ara.
+Adam is also pursuing a design degree at the ARA Institute of Canterbury.

 Dan is one of Ōtautahi’s leading creatives, with a long history of live performance, script development, arts management, and performance coaching and direction.
 He specialises in transferring the skills of the live theatre into corporate contexts, along with a firm belief that all skills are teachable.
 An award winning screenwriter and playwright, Dan brings this skillset, plus his background in motivational speaking and delivery of tele-health solutions to a wide range of oVRcome’s content.